modmore/docs/en/01_Agenda/v1/06_Extended_Fields.md

 Each array will create one extended field.
 The `name` key is required.
 The `label` key will be used, when it exist.
 Otherwise a lexicon entry with the field name prefixed by `agenda.extended.` is searched in the lexicon.
+An `xtype` key will be used, when it exist.
+Otherwise the xtype defaults to `textfield`.

 If a nested `fields` key contains an array value, this value will be used for subfields in columns.
 The `width` key inside is then used for the subfield